Mr. Truong Sy Ba shared at the workshop - Photo: DS

 This is the information shared by Mr. Truong Sy Ba at the workshop on Building a self-reliant economy organized by Thanh Nien newspaper on the morning of May 30.

-Expectations of building Vietnamese brands
+Expectations to build Vietnamese brands

 Mr. Ba said Tan Long has been exporting A An branded rice to Japan for many years, with an output of more than 5,000 tons last year and expected to reach 30,000 tons this year.
 "Exporting rice to Japan is very difficult because there are many strict criteria, but the economic efficiency is high," Mr. Ba shared.

 ST25 rice, which won the world's best rice award in 2019, has attracted the attention of Japanese businesses, but still faces barriers because Japanese people are used to eating short-grain Japonica rice, while ST25 is long-grain.
-Some rice growing regions in Vietnam have switched to Japonica to serve this segment.
+Some rice growing areas in Vietnam have switched to Japonica rice to serve this segment.

 The story of exporting thousands of tons of A An branded rice to Japan is not only an export achievement, but also a testament to the potential if Vietnamese businesses have a strong brand, standard products and a methodical strategy.